dlpbc/mask-lrl/README.md

 Code for paper [Lifelong Reinforcement Learning with Modulating Masks](https://arxiv.org/abs/2212.11110).
 Implementation of modulatory mask combined with PPO.
 The repository contains MASK RI/LC/BLC implementations.
 Please see EWC branch for implemenation of PPO and Online EWC.

+**This branch contains the implementation and code to run PPO combined with MASK BLC (Balanced Linear Combination).**

 The code was developed on top of the existing [DeepRL](https://github.com/ShangtongZhang/DeepRL) repository, extending PPO RL agents to lifelong learning setting.

 Python 3.9 and PyTorch 1.12.0 were used for experiments in the paper.